Codeinone

-Codeinone is 1/3 as active as codeine as an analgesic but it is an important intermediate in the production of hydrocodone, a painkiller about 3/4 the potency of morphine; as well as of oxycodone.
-The latter can also be synthesized from thebaine, however.
+Codeinone is an isoquinolone alkaloid found in the opium poppy.
+As an analgesic, it is one-third the potency of codeine.
+It is an important intermediate in the production of hydrocodone–a painkiller about three-quarters the potency of morphine–as well as of oxycodone, though the latter can also be synthesized from thebaine.

 Chemical structure

 Codeinone can be described as the methylether of morphinone: 3-methyl-morphinone.

 Codeinone can be also described as the ketone of codeine: codeine-6-one.

 Apoptotic activity

 Through renewed interest into possible anti-tumor activities of some of the opium alkaloids and derivatives, unrelated to their antinociceptive properties and habit-forming effects, the oxidation product of codeine has been found to induce cell death in three different human cancer cell lines in vitro.